 We will personally manage the whole travel experience from discussing your first thoughts on where you want to go, right up to supporting you until the day you get home.

 I have travelled extensively, researching and organising some amazing itineraries.
 I will pass on all this knowledge to you as well as arranging all those additional elements such as car hire, private transfers, airport hotels and excursions and tours.

 I have a particular interest in river cruises and as a Cruise Line International Association Master, I can offer you all my knowledge and expertise in this area.

-Your holiday will be tailor made, blending my own personal experience with that of the travel Counsellors network and our wealth of local contacts around the world.
+Your holiday will be tailor made, blending my own personal experience with that of the Travel Counsellors team and our wealth of local contacts around the world.
 And of course, any booking will benefit from our Travel Counsellors complete financial protection.

 Please get in touch with me to chat about your ideas on where you’d like to go on your next holiday.